jbock-java/jbock/README.md

 [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html)
 that generates custom parsing code at compile time. jbock requires Java 11.

-### Basic example
+### Quick overview

-Create an abstract class, or alternatively a Java interface, and add the `@Command` annotation.
+To get started, create an abstract class, or alternatively a Java interface, and add the `@Command` annotation.
 In this class or interface, each abstract method corresponds either to a *named option* or a *positional parameter*.